LeNetQuiParle/Cubiverse/README.md

-# Voxel game
+# Cubiverse
-Voxel game in python maded with ursina engine.
+Voxel game in python maded with ursina engine and perlin noise modules.
 Based on the "Minecraft Clone" ursina sample.

 ## Run the game